s60sc/ESP32-CAM_MJPEG2SD/README.md

 You can also publish control commands to the /cmd channel in order to control camera.
 topic: `homeassistant/sensor/ESP-CAM_MJPEG_904CAAF23A08/cmd -> dbgVerbose=1;framesize=7;fps=1`

+## External Heartbeat

+To enable External Heartbeat, under **Edit Config** -> **Others** tab, enter fields:
+* `Heartbeat receiver domain or IP` (i.e. www.mydomain.com)
+* `Heartbeat receiver URI` (i.e. /my-esp32cam-hub/index.php)
+* `Heartbeat receiver port` (443 for ssl, 90 for non-ssl, or your custom port)
+* `Mqtt topic path prefix`
+* optionally `Heartbeat receiver auth token`
+* Then set `External Heartbeat Server enabled`

+Heartbeat will be send every 30 seconds.
+It will do a POST request to defined domain/URI (i.e. www.mydomain.com/my-esp32cam-hub/index.php) with JSON body, containing useful information you might need for your specific application.

+Initial idea and example use case for this feature was to be able to access multiple cameras behind single dynamic IP with different ports port-forwarded through the router.
+Another limitation was to avoid using DDNS because it was hard/impossible to set up on given router.
+You will be able to easily costruct list of your cameras with data contained in JSON sent to your server/website.

 ## Port Forwarding